 Scottish Wildcat Facts

-- The rather surprising Scottish Wildcat remains a variety of wild feline that virtually no one outside of its endemic range even knows about.
-Such a terrible shame.
+- First of all, the rather surprising Scottish Wildcat holds a very specific claim to fame, in a manner of speaking.
+That’s because it represents a variety of wild feline that virtually no one outside of its endemic range knows exists.
+That’s partly due to the fact that it strongly resembles a domestic feline.

 - Sadly, like many related species, this animal also faces serious threats to its continued existence.
-At present, estimates place its total population at no more than 300 individuals, perhaps fewer.
+Perhaps the most pressing is its extremely limited population.
+That’s because, at present, estimates place the total population of the animal at no more than 300 individuals, perhaps fewer.

-- In addition to climate change and habitat loss, it also faces the added threat of interbreeding with domestic felines, given its small physical size.
+- But it also faces other serious threats.
+Ranking high on this list is climate change and habitat loss, like many other species throughout the world today.
+Yet, the species also faces the added threat of interbreeding with domestic felines, given its small physical size.

 Scottish Wildcat Physical Description

-Adult males attain an average weight of about 16 lb (7.2 kg), while the smaller females only average a weight of about 10.3 lb (4.7 kg).
+Firstly, adult males of this mammal only attain an average weight of about 16 lb (7.2 kg).
+Meanwhile, the significantly smaller females only average a weight of about 10.3 lb (4.7 kg).
+Additionally, females of this fascinating wildcat generally develop slightly smaller skulls than males, in relation to body size.

 - Kingdom: Animalia